mariunaise/HDA-Thesis/content/SMHD.typ

 A metric based @hda generates helper data at PUF enrollment to provide more reliable results at the reconstruction stage.
 Each of these metrics correspond to a quantizer with different bounds to lower the risk of bit or symbol errors during reconstruction.
+For this kind of @hda, the generated metric is used as helper data and thus does not have to be kept secret.

 == Background